mpv-player/mpv/DOCS/man/options.rst

     libavformat might reallocate the buffer internally, or not fully use all of it.

+``--demuxer-lavf-linearize-timestamps=<yes|no|auto>``
+    Attempt to linearize timestamp resets in demuxed streams (default: auto).
+    This was tested only for single audio streams.
+It's unknown whether it works correctly for video (but likely won't).
+Note that the implementation is slightly incorrect either way, and will introduce a discontinuity by about 1 codec frame size.

+    The ``auto`` mode enables this for OGG audio stream.
+This covers the common and annoying case of OGG web radio streams.
+Some of these will reset timestamps to 0 every time a new song begins.
+This breaks the mpv seekable cache, which can't deal with timestamp resets.
+Note that FFmpeg/libavformat's seeking API can't deal with this either; it's likely that if this option breaks this even more, while if it's disabled, you can at least seek within the first song in the stream.
+Well, you won't get anything useful either way if the seek is outside of mpv's cache.

 ``--demuxer-mkv-subtitle-preroll=<yes|index|no>``, ``--mkv-subtitle-preroll``
     Try harder to show embedded soft subtitles when seeking somewhere.
 Normally, it can happen that the subtitle at the seek target is not shown due to how